 \subsection{Existing Matrix and Tensor Norms}

-Before we introduce our new norms, let us first briefly review the existing low rank inducing matrix and tensor norms.
-In the case of matrices, the matrix trace norm \citep{DBLP:conf/nips/ArgyriouEP06} is a commonly used convex relaxation to the minimization of the rank of a matrix.
-For a given matrix $M \in \mathbb{R}^{n_{1} \times m}$ with rank $J$, we can define its trace norm as follows:
+Before we introduce our new norms, let us first briefly review the existing low-rank inducing matrix and tensor norms.
+Among matrices, the matrix trace norm \citep{DBLP:conf/nips/ArgyriouEP06} is a commonly used convex relaxation for the minimization of the rank of a matrix.
+For a given matrix $M \in \mathbb{R}^{n_{1} \times m}$ with rank $J$, we can define its trace norm as

-where $\sigma_{j}$ is the $j$th non-zero singular value of the matrix $M$.
+where $\sigma_{j}$ is the $j$th non-zero singular value of the matrix.

-Low rank inducing norms for tensors have also gained a revived attention in the recent years.
-One of the earliest low rank inducing tensor norm is the \emph{tensor nuclear norm} \citep{DBLP:conf/iccv/LiuMWY09} or the \emph{overlapped trace norm} \citep{tomioka/nips13/abs-1303-6370} which can be expressed for a tensor $\mathcal{T} \in \mathbb{R}^{n_{1}\times \cdots \times n_{K}}$ as follows:
+Low-rank inducing norms for tensors have received revived attention in recent years.
+One of the earliest low-rank inducing tensor norm is the \emph{tensor nuclear norm} \citep{DBLP:conf/iccv/LiuMWY09} (also known as the \emph{overlapped trace norm} \citep{tomioka/nips13/abs-1303-6370}) which can be expressed for a tensor $\mathcal{T} \in \mathbb{R}^{n_{1}\times \cdots \times n_{K}}$ as

 \citet{tomioka/nips13/abs-1303-6370} proposed the \emph{latent trace norm}: